holidayextras/ui-toolkit/README.md

 </article>
 ```

+3. Add a link to the navigation in `.docs/src/Nav.jsx`.

-3. You should now be able to see your component when running `grunt docs`
+4. You should now be able to see your component when running `grunt docs`

 UI Toolkit Themes
 ---